 About the Museum

 The Salem Witch Museum examines one of the most enduring and emotional events in American History…the Salem witch trials of 1692.
 Our museum consists of two presentations.
 The first presentation provides an immersive look into the events of 1692.
 Visitors experience the drama of that dark time though thirteen life-size stage sets, figures, lighting and narration as they are witness to the web of lies and intrigue of the Salem witch-hunt.

-The museum is open year-round***, every day except Thanksgiving, Christmas and New Year’s Day and in January for several weeks as we close to paint, and prepare the museum for the upcoming season.
+The museum is open year-round, every day except Thanksgiving, Christmas, New Year’s Day and in January for several weeks as we close to paint, and prepare the museum for the upcoming season.
 Presentations are offered every half-hour from 10:00 am to 4:30 pm, with extended hours in July, August and October.
 Plan to allow at least one hour for your visit.

 For our international visitors, we offer our main presentation in French, German, Japanese, Spanish, Italian, Russian, Mandarin and Cantonese by request.
 (Because of COVID-19, we have temporarily suspended the translation offerings).